Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Rolling Down Hills.md

 As rotating need to think about moment of inertia.
 The jar of jam has a larger mass than the empty jar and it also has a larger moment of inertia.
 However, because the jam is distributed uniformly throughout the jar, the mass increases by a larger fraction than the moment of inertia compared to the empty jar.
 The empty jar has almost all of its mass concentrated in a very thin layer of glass a long way from the axis of rotation whereas the one full of jam has a lot of mass quite close to the middle.
 Objects with more mass closer to the axis of rotation are easier to rotate than objects with more mass closer to the edges of the object.
 This means that relatively speaking gravity finds it easier to rotate the jam jar.
 This means that the jam jar travels faster down the slope.
 If instead we compared an empty jam jar made of glass and an empty jam jar of the same shape but made of lead, the jars would reach the bottom of the slope at the same time.
 The important point isn’t that the jam jar has extra mass but the fact that the extra jam mass is distributed throughout the jar.

-(could be worth mentioning, to reinforce the idea that total mass is irrelevant, that if there were no friction the jars would all slide (not roll!) down the hill in the same amount of time).
+Could be worth mentioning, to reinforce the idea that total mass is irrelevant, that if there were no friction the jars would all slide (not roll!) down the hill in the same amount of time.

 Next try the jar of jam vs the jar of water.
 The jar of water wins, why?
 What’s the difference between the water and the jam?
 Answer: Jam is sticky, but water isn’t.
 Because of this the jam is stuck to the outside of the jar and rotates with the jar when it rolls down the slope.
 The water however, isn’t ‘stuck’ to the side of the jar so only sloshes slightly as the jar rolls.
 This costs less energy, so more energy goes into the linear kinetic energy of the jar down the slope.
 Overall energy must be conserved and both jars start with the same energy.
 (Neglecting the difference in mass between water and jam).
 So the water jar travels faster and wins the race.